FFaissole/Valuations/README.md

 - Monad.v: a little definition of a monad (Kleisli's approach) based on the HoTT's category theory.
 - Valuations.v: formalization of open subsets and valuations (probability distributions but on open subsets).
 - LowerIntpos.v: integrable functions and lower integrals.
-- Riesz.v: formalization of a constructive Riesz representation theorem, towards with the definition of simple functions by Tarski's free monoid, and subdivisions (WIP).
+- Riesz.v: formalization of a constructive Riesz representation theorem, with the definition of simple functions by Tarski's free monoid, and subdivisions (WIP).